pjtunstall/mad/README.md

 ## Fix

+- Make sure it's possible to scroll all the way up to see the top of each outro text.

 - Make sure outro text for loser scrolls all the way into view.

 - If you're fast enough, you can plant a bomb after being killed and before you're transported back to your corner.
 Disable X while death in progress.